baldurk/renderdoc/docs/getting_started/faq.rst

 RenderDoc is complaining about my OpenGL app in the overlay - what gives?
 -------------------------------------------------------------------------

-The first thing to remember is that **RenderDoc only supports Core 3.2 and above OpenGL**.
-If your app is using features from before 3.2 it almost certainly won't work as most functionality is not supported.
-A couple of things like not creating a VAO (which is required in core profile) and using luminance textures (which don't exist in core profile) are allowed, but none of the fixed function pipeline will work, etc etc.
+The first thing to remember is that **RenderDoc only supports Core Profile 3.2 and above OpenGL**.
+If your app is using deprecated compatibility profile features from before 3.2 it almost certainly won't work as most functionality is not supported.
+A couple of things like not creating a VAO (which is required in core profile) and using luminance textures (which don't exist in core profile) are allowed, but none of the fixed function pipeline will work, etc.

-If your app is not using the ``CreateContextAttribs`` API then RenderDoc will completely refuse to capture, and will display overlay text to this effect using the simplest fixed-function pipeline code, so it will run on any OpenGL app, even on a 1.4 context or similar.
+If your app is not using the ``CreateContextAttribs`` API then RenderDoc will assume your program uses legacy functionality and it will completely refuse to capture.
+The overlay will display text to this effect using the simplest fixed-function pipeline code, so it will run on any OpenGL app, even on a 1.4 context or similar.

 If your app did use the ``CreateContextAttribs`` API, RenderDoc will allow you to capture, but compatibility profiles will have a warning displayed in the overlay - this is because you could easily use old functionality which is still available in the context.